fuzzylita/fuzzylita.github.io/_posts/2017-10-10-sinatra_project_success_i_really_needed_that.markdown

 		* Delete their drinks
 	* CRUD!

-The actual structure of the app was quite simple, and preventing users from editing drinks that don't belong to them, as well as validating the entries they submit was quick and easy.

-I only found that I bogged down when I got into some trouble with approaching alerting to problematic logins with Rack::Flash.
+The actual structure of the app was quite simple, and preventing users from editing drinks that don't belong to them, as well as validating the entries they submit was quick and easy, I only found some trouble when approaching alerts for bad logins with Rack::Flash.

 This experience can be best summarized with: 'What **-bleep bleep-** is **-bleep-** and **-bleep bleep bleep-** ever **-bleep bleep-** AND I JUST CAN'T ANYMORE.'

-ANYWAY I USED FORMS TO SOLVE IT AND USED RACK::FLASH ELSEWHERE SO **-BLEEEEEEEEEEEEP-**
+After googling, whining, asking for help, whining, and finally determining that everything really isn't a nail I, simply solved my alert system with several hybrid notifications and a lot of **-BLEEEEEEEEEEEEP-**

-A good time was had by all.
+And hte project was done!
+A good time was had by all (me).